 For a more long-winded look at my opinion on this subject, please see this post:

 Long before “influencers,” “native advertising,” and “content marketing” entered the marketing discussions, I put up a blanket disclosure policy.
 That was 2006, but it hasn’t changed much.
 If you trust me, I won’t take advantage of it by recommending something crappy.
 If you need to see every relationship every time I mentioned a place or product though because I might have some kind of financial connection to them, go elsewhere.

-To me the brouhaha about disclosing any relationship with supporters, advertisers, back-scratchers, or business partners every single time a post or tweet goes up is unneeded and just plain annoying.
-It’s as if every time an athlete goes out to play they should have to wear a sign about who gives them shoes.
+Disclosing who bought me a drink or who sprung for dinner every single time a post or tweet goes up is unneeded and just plain annoying.
+It’s as if every time an athlete goes out to play they should have to wear a sign about who gives them shoes or cars.
 Or a red carpet Academy Awards nominee should have to make a statement about what’s in her goodie bag and who supplied the jewels she’s parading around in. (“That’s a lovely necklace: please disclose for all our Oscar night viewers whether you bought it or not and if you paid full price.”)
 Influencers get paid to share things with their followers—what else is new?

-– Often I get things for free and don’t bring that up every time.
+– Often I get things for free and don’t bring up every single one every time.
 This includes, but is not limited to, tours, hotels, flights, admissions, meals, drinks, travel gear, books, apps, music, and travel clothing.

 – This site accepts advertising in many forms, some of it direct and some of it via an ad network.
 I control ads for the former, but not for the latter.

 – I often link to or mention publications or services I run myself or that are run by people I know personally.
 I only do that if they are useful or entertaining.

 – I may link to or mention companies I have a working relationship with because without them this blog would not exist.